-If the payout will not provide financial stability that allows an individual to age in place, there are other ways to tap into cash.
-Here are suggestions:
+If the payout will not provide financial stability that allows an individual to age in place, there are other ways to tap into cash, including:

 Cash-out refi: If you meet credit and income requirements, you may be able to borrow up to 80% of your home’s value with a cash-out refinance of an existing mortgage.
 Closing costs are involved, but this product lets you turn home equity into cash and possibly lock in a lower interest rate.

 Personal loan: A personal loan could provide a lump sum without diminishing the equity in your home.
 This kind of loan does not use your home as collateral.
 It’s generally a loan for shorter-term purposes.

 Home equity line of credit (HELOC): A HELOC, based in part on your home equity, provides access to cash in case you need it but requires interest payments only on the money you actually borrow.
 Some lenders will waive or reduce closing costs if you keep the line open for at least three years.
 HELOCs usually have a variable interest rate.

 Home equity loan: A fixed-rate home equity loan allows you to borrow a lump sum based on your home’s market value, minus any existing mortgages.
 You make a monthly principal and interest payment each month.
 Again, lenders may reduce or waive closing costs if you keep the loan for, usually, at least three years.

-A reverse mortgage makes sense for some older people who need to supplement their cash flow.
-But many factors must be considered: the youngest homeowner’s age, home value, equity, loan rate and costs, heirs, and payout type.
+A reverse mortgage may make sense for some older people who need to supplement their cash flow.
+But many factors must be considered, including the youngest homeowner’s age, home value, equity, loan rate and costs, heirs and payout type.
 As retirees are weighing the pros and cons, remember there are other options.